gmecc/sCO2-turbo-properties/README.md

 - temperature - degree Celsius _(°C)_;
 - absolute pressure _(Pa)_

 Parameter values ​​are specified as a tuple.
+For secondary parameters, the calculated range is determined in the tuple.

 ### Dependence of specific heat on pressure